 As of Dec.
-31, 2024, Allegion reduced its water usage intensity by 18% compared to our 2020 baseline year.
-By 2030, we aim to use 20% less water than we did in 2020.
+31, 2025, Allegion reduced its water usage intensity by 20% compared to our 2020 baseline year, meeting our goal of using 20% less water than we did in 2020 by 2030.

 In our ESG Goals & KPIs section, you’ll find year-over-year data for both normalized data and the actual volume of water used.
 While volume may vary due to factors such as production output, active hours or the number of sites we operate, normalized data allows us compare "apples-to-apples."

-2 Data is normalized to hours worked.
+1 Data is normalized to hours worked.
 To the extent actual hours worked are not available for any full-time employee, an average of 40 hours per week is used.

 As of Dec.
-31, 2024, Allegion reduced its greenhouse gas (GHG) emissions intensity (Scope 1 and Scope 2) by 34% compared to our 2020 baseline year.
+31, 2025, Allegion reduced its greenhouse gas (GHG) emissions intensity (Scope 1 and Scope 2) by 38% compared to our 2020 baseline year.
 By 2030, we aim to achieve a 40% reduction in GHG emissions intensity for Scope 1 and Scope 2 emissions.

 In 2024, Allegion increased its GHG emission intensity (Scope 1 and Scope 2) target from 25% to 40% based on continued improvements in its operations.